-MTA: 7 train service restored along entire route with delays
+7 train restored along entire route following signal problems, MTA says - amNewYork

 Mets fans and Queens commuters got hit with a delay of game during Wednesday evening’s peak commute.

-Service on the 7 train was completely suspended between 34th Street and Flushing-Main Street (the entire line) around 5:45 p.m. due to signal problems, according to the MTA.
+Service on the 7 train was completely suspended between 34th Street and Flushing-Main Street — the entire line — around 5:45 p.m. due to signal problems, according to the MTA.
 Service resumed around 6:40 p.m., but the agency warned of extensive delays.

-The timing happened about an hour before the Mets' game against the Philadelphia Phillies at Citi Field in Queens.
+The suspension happened about an hour before the Mets game against the Philadelphia Phillies at Citi Field in Queens.

 “The 7 train is down?
 Yikes.
 Mets game is gonna have 16 people at Citi at first pitch,” tweeted Grant Lokken.

+During the suspension, MTA crews walked up and down the platform at the Times Square station, informing people about the problem and offering advice on the other transit options available.

-Bruno Jones, 38, of Long Island City, had no idea about the problems before he arrived at the 7 train station in Times Square.
+Bruno Jones, 38, of Long Island City, had no idea about the suspension before he arrived at the 7 train station in Times Square.

 “They didn’t do a good job informing people,” Jones said.